system76/docs/content/linux-gaming.md

 ### Enable Steam Play (Proton)

-Proton is a way to enable support for some Windows games using Wine and some tweaks and additions that Valve have been working on.
-You can enable it using the the <u>Steam</u> Settings to download and install Proton.
+Proton is a compatibility layer tool which enables support for some Windows games on Linux.
+It's based on the WINE project with some tweaks and additions by Valve.
+You can enable Proton in:

+Steam -> Settings -> Steam Play -> Check the box for "Enable Steam Play for supported titles AND "Enable Steam Play for all other titles" as pictured below:

 ![Steam Settings](/images/linux-gaming/enable-steam-play_proton.png)

-#### Install Protonup to Manage Custom Proton Versions
+## Install Protonup to Manage Custom Proton Versions

-<u>Protonup</u> is an easy tool, written in Python, to install the newest-available version of ProtonGE into Steam's proton directory. <u>ProtonGE</u> is a fork of <u>Proton</u>, maintained by GloriousEggroll on Github [here](https://github.com/GloriousEggroll/proton-ge-custom). <u>Protonup</u> is maintained by Naseef in the PyPi project directory [here](https://pypi.org/project/protonup/).
+<u>Protonup</u> is a tool, written in Python, used to install the newest-available version of ProtonGE into Steam's proton directory. <u>ProtonGE</u> is a fork of <u>Proton</u>, maintained by GloriousEggroll on Github.

+Glorious Eggroll often does testing of newer games and is often able to implement bug fixes before the team at Valve does.
+If a game is not working with mainline or experimental versions of Proton, trying ProtonGE is a good troubleshooting step.

+You can view Glorious Eggroll's Github [here](https://github.com/GloriousEggroll/proton-ge-custom).

+The <u>Protonup</u> tool is maintained by Naseef in the PyPi project directory [here](https://pypi.org/project/protonup/).

-First, we'll need the Python package manager, pip.
+First, to install `protonup` we'll need the Python package manager, `pip`.

 ```bash
 sudo apt update
 sudo apt install python3-pip
 ```

-Now, let's install protonup via pip.
+Now, let's install `protonup` via `pip`.

 ```bash
 pip3 install protonup